 - Students who enroll in the random drug-testing program must read and sign the 'Consent for Random Drug Testing' form along with his/her parent/guardian.
-This form will be signed each school year and will be kept on file in the office of the principal. - 2.
-All eligible students must enroll in this program by the Friday after Labor Day each school year.
-This includes those students who only participate in an activity in the spring or those who anticipate receiving their driver's license sometime during the school year.
-He/She must enroll in the drug-testing program before the deadline and be part of the testing pool for the entire year.
+This form must only be signed once throughout the student's high school career, and is valid upon initial signature.
+Student forms will be kept on file in the office or the principal or electronically if that option becomes available. - 2.
+Students must enroll in the program as soon as they are eligible.
+Forms should be turned in to the main office or via Final Forms for athletes.